Equity Market Update – May 2025

 Inflation and Monetary Policy

-On May 8, 2025, the Bank of England reduced its base interest rate by 0.25 percentage points to 4.25%, marking its fourth cut since August 2024 and the second this year.
-This decision, aimed at supporting the UK economy amid easing inflation and global trade uncertainties, was made by a narrow 5–4 vote within the Monetary Policy Committee.
+On 8 May 2025, the Bank of England cut its base rate by 0.25 percentage points to 4.25%.
+This was its fourth cut since August 2024.
+The decision passed by a narrow 5–4 vote.
+The cut aims to support the UK economy amid easing inflation and global trade uncertainty.

 International Developments

-The European Union is exploring measures to strengthen the Euro’s role as a global reserve currency.
-Amid declining confidence in the U.S. dollar due to erratic trade policies, the EU is considering issuing common debt and expanding euro-denominated financial instruments to enhance the euro’s international standing.
+The EU is exploring ways to strengthen the Euro as a global reserve currency.
+Confidence in the US dollar has weakened due to erratic trade policy.
+The EU is considering issuing common debt and expanding euro-denominated instruments.

-OPEC+ has announced plans to accelerate oil output, potentially adding up to 2.2 million barrels per day by November 2025.
-This decision, led by Saudi Arabia, aims to penalise member countries that have exceeded production quotas.
-The increased supply has contributed to a drop in oil prices, with U.S. benchmark crude falling to $56.08 per barrel.
+Meanwhile, OPEC+ has announced plans to accelerate oil output.
+The group may add up to 2.2 million barrels per day by November 2025.
+Saudi Arabia is leading the push to penalise members exceeding production quotas.
+As a result, US benchmark crude has fallen to $56.08 per barrel.

-Navigating Australia’s evolving property market requires informed financial decisions.
-At Forward Path Advisory, we can help you understand how these market trends affect your personal financial situation and investment strategy.
-Whether you’re considering buying, selling, or investing in this delicately balanced market, contact our team today for tailored advice that aligns with your long-term financial goals.
+Navigating today’s markets requires informed decisions.
+At Forward Path Advisory, we help you understand how market trends affect your financial situation and investment strategy.
+Contact our team today for tailored advice aligned to your long-term goals.